top of page

 Julian Hill (now Julian Way), Trollope family home 1819-1830.

-"The Smoking Room at the Garrick Club on King Street, 18th October 1859" (Sir John Gilbert RA, attributed); Trollope joined the club in 1862.
+"The Smoking Room at the Garrick Club on King Street, 18th October 1859" (by Sir John Gilbert, pen and ink drawing); Trollope joined the club in 1862.
+Attributed.

-Rushden House (Julians), Hertfordshire, home of Adolphus Meetkerke, Thomas Anthony Trollope's uncle (attributed, circa 1826); Thomas failed to inherit the estate.
+Rushden House (Julians), Hertfordshire, home of Adolphus Meetkerke, Thomas Anthony Trollope's uncle; Thomas failed to inherit the estate.
+Attributed.

 North End, Harting, Trollope's home from 1880-1882.